Authored by the expert who managed and guided the team behind the Laos Property Pack

 What is the average housing price in Laos in 2026?

-The median housing price in Laos is more useful than the average because expensive homes at the top end pull the average upward, while the median reflects what a typical buyer actually pays.
+The median housing price in Laos in 2026 is more useful than the average because a few expensive villas in Vientiane can make the average look higher than what most buyers actually pay.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Laos.